Ryu0118/Kusa/README.md

 ### Building From Source

-To build and run Kusa on your machine put your GitHub Personal Access Token with "read:user" enabled in "GITHUB_ACCESS_TOKEN" (src/main.rs, line 9)
+To build and run Kusa on your machine put your GitHub Personal Access Token as the "GITHUB_ACCESS_TOKEN" variable (src/main.rs, line 9), your token does not need any scopes.

 ```sh
 static GITHUB_ACCESS_TOKEN : &str = "GITHUB_ACCESS_TOKEN";